Home » SaaS SEO » SaaS Content Audit

 • Now, sort by impressions

 Now, you’ll have all of the pages on your website that have some visibility (clicks) but aren’t maximizing their full potential for impressions.
-You can also sort by CTR to find pages with the largest click/impression discrepancy.
+You can also sort by CTR to find pages with the most significant click/impression discrepancy.

 These pages rank on the first page of the SERPs but aren’t receiving clicks for whatever reason.